ryedin/site/_management/private-networking.md

 The benefits of running a Rack in private mode include:

-- **Extra Security**: Private mode adds an extra layer of network security.
+- **Network Isolation**: Private mode adds an extra layer of network security.
 The private subnet means all inbound traffic must pass through an ELB that explicitly listens only on known ports.
-The outbound NAT gateway prevents situations where malicious or errant software could leak information undetected.
+The NAT gateway allows outbound traffic from the private subnet.

 - **Static Outbound IP**: The NAT gateway created to handle outbound traffic has a static IP address.
 This can be useful in cases where your applications need to make requests to services that require IP whitelisting.